 - Refined grain foods, on the other hand, are generally made only from the endosperm.
 Most of the healthy bran, germ, and nutrients have been stripped away.

-- Pseudo-grains include quinoa, buckwheat, wild rice, and amaranth.
+- Pseudo-grains include quinoa, buckwheat, and amaranth.
 These seeds are similar nutritionally to traditional whole grains, but they are produced by plants that are not grasses.
 While this difference is important to botanists, it’s less important if you’re simply trying to decide what to cook for dinner.
 You can use whole grains and pseudo-grains interchangeably.

 Many published, peer-reviewed studies on people who eat more whole grains attribute a spectrum of health benefits to these foods.
 Here are three primary ones: